jac494/dotfiles/README.md

 ## Usage

-Pull the repo, cd to the fresh pull, and run `./install.sh`; currently the `-b` flag is set for the symlinks so a simple backup is created as the symlinks are created.
+Pull the repo, cd to the fresh pull, and run `./install.sh`

+Currently the `-b` flag is set for the symlinks so a simple backup is created as the symlinks are created.